History of Artistic Swimming

 However, in 1996 it was decided to make synchro a team and duet event with a maximum number of teams.
 These teams from all countries would have to qualify prior to the Olympic Games in order to participate.
 Other changes were introduced for 1996 Games, the figure competition was replaced by a "Technical Programme" in which a number of set moves were performed in a certain order.
 (This is rather similar to ice skating.)

-A famous quote compares synchronised swimming with running 800 metres whilst holding your breath and trying to look effortless and graceful at the same time.
+A famous quote compares artistic swimming with running 800 metres whilst holding your breath and trying to look effortless and graceful at the same time.
 Fortunately it is no longer necessary to smile all the time and facial expressions are determined by the type of music being used.